 Acceptable proofs of current address for registering

-The following are acceptable proofs of current address for registering, but they must have your current name and address printed on them:
+The following documents are acceptable as proof of address if they have your current name and current address printed on them:

-- A printed copy of the Self-service Enrollment Verification Letter.
-(Only Guest students and Special Students are not eligible for the voter enrollment letter.)
-Read more about this topic..
+- An electronically-displayed or printed Voter Enrollment Verification Letterfrom the Office of the Registrar.
+(Guest and Special Students are not eligible for the voter enrollment letter.)
+Read more about this topic.

-- A current and valid Wisconsin driver’s license or Wisconsin identification card.
+- A current and valid Wisconsin driver license or Wisconsin identification card.

 - An identification card issued by an employer in the normal course of business, which has a photograph of the cardholder, but not a business card.